Pedal laceration: Presence of symbiotic Dinoflagellates

 The existence of symbiotic zooxanthellae can significantly impact the energy budget of sea anemones, which may, in turn, influence the rate of pedal laceration.
 The availability of light, affecting the photosynthesis of zooxanthellae, plays an important role in this process.
-In Aiptasia pulchella, the release of zooxanthellae in dark conditions results in a decrease in energy density, potentially leading to an increased rate of pedal laceration.
+In Aiptasia pulchella, the release of zooxanthellae under dark conditions results in a decrease in energy density, potentially leading to an increased rate of pedal laceration.

 Having algae as symbionts improves energy availability, thereby promoting growth and survival.
-For instance, in the study of Glennon, it found that symbiotic anemones outperformed aposymbiotic ones in terms of growth.
+For instance, in a study by Glennon, it was found that symbiotic anemones outperformed aposymbiotic ones in terms of growth.
 Additionally, anemones that experienced reduced symbiont density through cold-shock treatment produced more pedal lacerates compared to those with a high density of symbionts.
 Notably, symbiotic lacerates did not show a faster developmental rate than aposymbiotic lacerates during the initial stages.

 Parental and initial lateral size

-The success rate of lacerate offspring is mainly unaffected by the fitness or size of the parents and is primarily influenced by the initial sizes of the lacerate in relation to the development rate of E. diaphana.
+The success rate of lacerate offspring is largely unaffected by the fitness or size of the parents and is primarily influenced by the initial sizes of the lacerate in relation to the development rate of Exaiptasia diaphana.
 Although the size of the parent anemone can affect the size of the produced pedal lacerates, it does not have a meaningful impact on the number of lacerates generated.
 For instance, while larger anemones typically yield larger pedal lacerates, the initial size of the parent does not significantly alter the total number of lacerates produced.

-Why is Pedal Laceration Preferred?
+Benefits

 Pedal laceration is a convenient, safe, and energy-efficient method for sea anemones to reproduce and spread, particularly in environments where their current form and genetics are already well-suited.
 This method of asexual reproduction has several ecological and biological advantages: